 Child psychology employs a wide range of procedures and skills addressing the population of infants, toddlers, children and adolescents.
 Essential skills and procedures include:

-- Assessment (e.g., psychological, intellectual, cognitive, behavioral testing and evaluation).
+- Assessment (e.g., psychological, intellectual, cognitive, behavioural testing and evaluation).

 - Development of prevention programs (e.g., bullying, addictions, teen pregnancy, obesity).